 High-net-worth individuals and families rely on Herrick for astute personal planning advice, trust and estate administration, family business advice and representation in Surrogate's Court litigation.
 We'll help you make the most of the legacy you've built and plan for your family's financial future.

-We have decades of experience assisting our high-net-worth clients in avoiding, minimizing, or deferring income, gift, estate and generation-skipping taxes.
+We have decades of experience assisting our high-net-worth clients in minimizing, or deferring income, gift, estate and generation-skipping taxes.

 Trusts and Estates Administration

 We provide day-to-day trusts and estates administration and planning to take advantage of opportunities for maximum income and estate tax savings and deferral.

 Family Business Management and Business Succession